+There is a certain amount of vanity that comes with bulky hamstrings.
 Muscle imbalance in your lower body can be a serious risk factor in all types of sports, which is why you see so many professionals focus a lot of attention on their legs.

-It’s the one way you can avoid those dreaded tears that can set you back months due to unwanted downtime.
+It is the one way you can avoid those dreaded tears that can set you back months due to unwanted downtime.

 Anatomy Of The Hamstring

 Don’t worry; this isn’t going to be a boring hamstring anatomy lecture that you fell asleep for in High School.